-In Barrett's oesophagus, acid leaking from your stomach causes the cells in the lower part of your oesophagus to change.
+In Barrett's oesophagus, acid and bile that refluxes from your stomach causes the skin-like cells in the lower part of your oesophagus to change.
 They become more like the cells that line your stomach and small intestine.

 It usually takes many years for cancer to develop.
-During this time the cells go through a series of pre-cancerous changes called dysplasia.
+During this time the cells go through a series of pre-cancerous changes called metaplasia and dysplasia.
 A group of cells with dysplasia can be labelled low-grade or high-grade, depending on the how much the cells have changed.
 Cells that have high-grade dysplasia have changed the most, and have the highest risk of turning cancerous.

 You're more likely to get acid reflux if you:

 Only about one in 10 people who have acid reflux go on to develop Barrett's oesophagus.
 You're more likely to develop Barrett's oesophagus if you have had severe reflux symptoms for many years.

 Your GP will ask about your symptoms and examine you.
 He or she may also ask you about your medical history.

 If your GP thinks there may be an underlying cause for your symptoms, he or she may offer you a test called a gastroscopy.
 This may also be called an endoscopy.
 You may also be offered this test if your symptoms have persisted for a long time.
 The test allows your doctor or a specialist nurse to look inside your oesophagus and stomach using a narrow, flexible, tube-like telescopic camera.
 It can help to identify whether your symptoms are caused by Barrett’s oesophagus or another condition.

 Sometimes your doctor or nurse may also take a small sample of tissue (a biopsy) from the lining of your oesophagus during the test.
 This will be sent to a laboratory to be examined to check if the cells are abnormal.